 New volunteer leadership appointed to advance Cancer Center’s mission

 (Baton Rouge, La.)
-Mary Bird Perkins Cancer Center is pleased to announce new members have been elected to its board of directors to help further the Cancer Center’s mission to improve survivorship and lessen the burden of cancer.
+Mary Bird Perkins Cancer Center is pleased to announce that the following volunteer leaders were elected to its board of directors to help further the organization’s mission to improve survivorship and lessen the burden of cancer.

 Mary Bird Perkins Cancer Center is a regional cancer care organization that has been fighting cancer for more than 40 years.
 With five centers in Baton Rouge, Covington, Hammond, Houma and Gonzales, its service area encompasses 18 parishes across southeast Louisiana.
 For more information, please visit www.marybird.org.